Happy Birthday Dr. Seuss: Five Fun Facts About The Author On His 113th Birthday

 1.)
 Dr. Seuss came from a family of beer brewing German immigrants

 Dr. Seuss’ father, Theodor Robert Geisel, was a brewer born into a family of German immigrants with a strong brewing tradition.
 Although the Geisels vocally supported the US war effort during World War I, the family still endured their share of racial slurs due to their heritage.
-The family’s prosperous beer brewing business was brought to a halt during prohibition; however, Theodor Geisel senior went on to work happily as a park superintendent.
+The family’s prosperous beer brewing business was brought to a halt during prohibition, and Theodor Geisel senior went on to work happily as a park superintendent.

 2.)
 Dr. Seuss was an avid doodler from an early age

 Seuss already started doodling as a young child.
-As he went through school, his drawings became more wild and bizarre; they were full of many strange creatures and contraptions like the kind his work was later known for.
-Although he kept drawing, once he graduated from Dartmouth College, Seuss left for Oxford to pursue a PhD in English literature.
+As he went through school, his drawings became more wild and bizarre, and they were full of many strange creatures and contraptions like the kind his work was later known for.
+Although he kept drawing, once he graduated from Dartmouth College, Seuss left for Oxford to pursue a Ph.D in English literature.
 At Oxford, he met Helen Palmer, a fellow American; the couple married in 1927.
 Sure her husband was an artist, not an academic, Helen encouraged him in his drawing.
 In February 1927, Seuss left Oxford without finishing his degree.
 He returned to the United States and immediately began submitting his writing and cartoons to different magazines and publications.
 On July 16 of the same year, Seuss had his first nationally published cartoon, which appeared in The Saturday Evening Post.
 The magazine paid him $25 for the cartoon, which was enough to inspire him to move from Springfield, Massachusetts to New York City.

-Dr. Seuss dreamt of writing the “Great American Novel”
+3.)
+Dr. Seuss had dreams of writing the “Great American Novel”

-Seuss was not only interested in gaining an advanced degree in English literature, he also had literary ambitions of his own.
+Seuss was not only interested in gaining an advanced degree in English literature, but he also had literary ambitions of his own.
 In fact, Seuss himself said he chose to use a pen name for his children’s book because he was saving the name “Geisel” for the Great American Novel he planned to write one day.
 In the 1950s, influential writers were arguing many children weren’t interested in reading because early readers of the Dick and Jane variety available at the time were incredibly boring.
 This inspired Seuss to create The Cat in the Hat, published in 1957.
 From that time forward, children’s early readers would never be the same.

 For all the colorful and expressive zaniness of his work, Seuss was an introverted person who was often prone to secrecy.
-The main biographical source for his private life is the book Dr. Seuss & Mr. Geisel, which was written by his personal friends, Judith and Neil Morgan.
-Although his books have captured the hearts and stimulated the minds of millions of children the world over, and will continue to do so in the future, Seuss and his wife had no children of their own.
+The main biographical source for his private life is the book, Dr. Seuss & Mr. Geisel, which was written by his personal friends, Judith and Neil Morgan.
+Although his books have captured the hearts and stimulated the minds of millions of children the world over and will continue to do so in the future, Seuss and his wife had no children of their own.

 Dr. Seuss’ birthday is the date the National Education Association chose for National Read Across America Day, a project designed to encourage children to read.
-To read more about National Read Across America Day, check out our post Dr. Seuss And Read Across America: It’s About More Than Children’s Literature.
+To read more about National Read Across America Day, check out the Inquisitr’s article, Dr. Seuss And Read Across America: It’s About More Than Children’s Literature.

-Happy birthday, Dr. Seuss!
+Happy Birthday, Dr. Seuss!
 You’re one in a million.